Botanical Name: Tacca chantrieri

 Soil: Neutral to acidic potting mix, which is peat-moss based.
-I'd mix in a couple handfuls of perlite to help drainage.
+I'd mix in a couple handfuls of perlite to improve drainage.
 African violet potting mix is ideal.

-Fertilizer: Feed every 2 weeks with a 10-20-10 liquid fertilizer diluted by half while plant is growing and flowering.
+Fertilizer: Feed every 2 weeks with a 10-20-10 water-soluble fertilizer diluted by half while plant is growing and flowering.
 Do not feed in winter.

 Propagation: Divide rhizomes in spring and plant one piece per pot.
 You can allow the seed pods to dry on the plant; propagate them by planting seeds in moist potting mix.
 Barely cover the seeds, keep potting medium warm (about 75°F/24°C), and in bright, indirect light.
 Be patient -- seeds may take a few months to germinate.